Judah Eskender Tafari Interview – Part 2

 Sure.
 Soul Jazz will put out a Studio One album titled ‘Studio One Disco Mix’ with extended versions of some 7″ releases and some original 10″ and 12″ singles.
 ‘Rastafari Tell You’ will be on it.

 OK.
-Where you get all them information deh, man?new songs.
+Where you get all them information deh, man?

 (Laughs) Keeping the eyes open.